Skip to content

 Nesting pans preserve habitat for sparrows

 City-dwelling sparrows like to nest under roof tiles and in cavities or crevices in buildings.
 With increasing building density, renovation, and improved insulation, sparrows lose their places of shelter.
-Old roofs, once easily accessible, are being sealed and therefore lost as nesting space.
-Wienerberger’s bird nest roof tiles are an alternative for sparrows.
+Old roofs, once easily accessible, are being sealed and therefore lost as nesting space. wienerberger’s bird nest roof tiles are an alternative for sparrows.
 Like swifts, sparrows also breed in loose colonies.
 The bird nest roof tiles should therefore be placed in groups on the first to third rows of tiles above the eaves.
 The entrance to the nesting pans is about 3.5 cm in diameter.

-Fostering biodiversity is part of the Wienerberger Sustainability Program 2023.
+Fostering biodiversity is part of the wienerberger Sustainability Program 2023.
 The goal is to create high-quality plant and animal habitats and counteract the loss of biodiversity.
 Climate protection and biodiversity are aspects taken into account from the very beginning of product and system development.
 In raw material extraction and production, too, the company is making every effort to minimize its environmental impact.

 Learn more about wienerberger